dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample)

 Network bandwidth is a limited resource.
 If you can reduce response payload sizes and thus send less data to clients, you can usually increase the responsiveness of your application, sometimes dramatically.
 One way to reduce payload sizes is to compress an application's responses.
-When you cannot use a server-based compression technology, you can use ASP.NET Core Response Compression Middleware to compress responses.

 ## When to use Response Compression Middleware
 Use Response Compression Middleware when you're unable to use the [Dynamic Compression module](https://www.iis.net/overview/reliability/dynamiccachingandcompression) in IIS, the [Apache mod_deflate module](http://httpd.apache.org/docs/current/mod/mod_deflate.html), [NGINX Compression and Decompression](https://www.nginx.com/resources/admin-guide/compression-and-decompression/), or your application is hosted directly on [WebListener server](xref:fundamentals/servers/weblistener) or [Kestrel](xref:fundamentals/servers/kestrel).
 The main reason to use the server-based response compression technologies in IIS, Apache, or Nginx is that the performance of the middleware probably won't match that of the server modules.